What Is a Merit Increase and Why Does It Matter?

 A merit increase is a type of salary increase that's used as a reward for high performance.
 It is given to those who meet a certain set of criteria as a way to reward them for their hard work and motivate them to continue working hard.

-A merit raise also has the potential to be competitive, as only the highest-performing employees may receive the raise.
+A merit raise also has the potential to be competitive, as only the top-performing employees may receive the raise.
 It doesn’t have to be competitive, though.
 For example, if each employee has their own goal and everyone meets that goal, they could all receive a merit raise.

 It is important to mention that a merit pay increase is different from other types of pay increases, even if the result of giving more money to employees is the same.

 For example, cost-of-living adjustments (COLAs) are given to employees to ensure their pay keeps up with the rate of inflation or if they relocate to a more costly area for work.
-It is not tied to performance.
+It is not tied to exceptional performance.

 There are other types of performance-based pay increases, but they aren't tied to salary.
 Equity grants are often issued as stock options that encourage employees to help the company grow because in doing so, the company's stock price will increase.
 Incentive bonuses are one-time payments made to employees for a job well done.

 You can also offer skill-based increases.
-Instead of being tied to the outcome of performance, it is tied to the acquisition of new skills.
+Instead of being tied to the outcome of work performance, it is tied to the acquisition of new skills.

-An annual pay raise is a common strategy among businesses that want to simplify the process of giving out raises.
+An annual pay raise or salary adjustment is a common strategy among businesses that want to simplify the process of giving out raises.
 Instead of basing a pay increase on performance, it’s based on time spent at the company.
 In this case, everyone on the team may receive the same salary increase after annual reviews are complete.

 Why Start a Merit Increase Program?